 Kahtoola microspikes are easy to use.
 You simply slip them over top of your shoe or boot and you’re ready to go!
 They are marked with the word front so you know which way around they go.
 Both are the same size and shape so they can go on either foot; there is no left or right.

 They are very lightweight and pliable so you can easily stuff them in your backpack for easy carrying.
 They are a bit sharp though so be sure to keep them in a stuff sack or at least away from anything you don’t want to rip, like your expensive down jacket

 I like to bring them along anytime I’m snowshoeing because microspikes are much easier to walk in.
 Often I will swap out my snowshoes and carry them so I can wear my microspikes instead if trail conditions permit (which is almost always!) – like the photo above night hiking back from Dog Mountain in North Vancouver’s Mount Seymour Provincial Park.

 Read more: Snowshoeing For Beginners

-There are a few companies that make similar products, like the trail crampon by local Vancouver company Hillsound Equipment, which is a bit cheaper than Kahtoola MICROspikes, selling for CAD $64.99 at Sport Chek.
+There are a few companies that make similar products, like the trail crampon ultra by local Vancouver company Hillsound Equipment, which is a bit cheaper than Kahtoola MICROspikes, selling for CAD $64.99 at Atmosphere.
 I can’t comment on quality as I’ve never personally used them but I’ve heard friends saying good things about them.

 Other traction devices include nanospikes which are not sufficient – they’re more for things like trail running in winter or shoveling your driveway when an ice storm has just hit.
-There are also crampons which are way more heavy duty than you need.
-These are for mountaineering or ice climbing.
+There are also some types of crampons which are way more heavy duty than you need.
+The ones with super long and sharp spikes are for activities like mountaineering or ice climbing.

 Where to use your microspikes